Soderbergh exposes male strippers in new film

 A: "He really impressed me on 'Haywire.'
 He had good ideas and gave a great performance.
 I liked his attitude.
 He seemed like he had his act together and was smart about the business.
 During that experience we started talking about 'Magic Mike.'
 It felt like a no-brainer to hitch my wagon to the Channing Tatum train because I felt like he knows what he's doing.
 And it may not be any more complicated than I like the guy."

-Q: Did you personally dive into the male stripper world in order to prepare for the shoot?
+Q: Did personally dive into the male stripper world in order to prepare for the shoot?

 A: "In this case, no. Channing was my filter for all of that in terms of what's real and what's accurate.
 I did watch a lot of video and there's some very out of control stuff."